 My philosophy in teaching is to foster a great love of music and to set the highest standards possible for students.
-Studying music is a powerful way to connect with one of the great artistic disciplines, and provides an opportunity to grow intellectually and spiritually.
+Studying music is a powerful way to connect with one of the great artistic disciplines and provides an opportunity to grow intellectually and spiritually.

-My former students have succeeded in their competitions, festivals, auditions and exams because of a commitment to excellence and a solid comprehension of efforts invested and practical application in performance.
+My former students have succeeded in their competitions, festivals, auditions, and exams because of a commitment to excellence and a solid comprehension of efforts invested and practical application in performance.

 I put a lot of emphasis on a foundation-based approach and make sure that students build requisite technique to excel in their performances.
 I tailor lessons to each student’s needs in order to best guide them in their playing career.
 I sell my own handmade reeds exclusively to private students.
-During lessons, am will be able to ‘touch up’ older reeds.
+During in-person lessons, I am be able to ‘touch up’ older reeds.
 I also offer reed-making lessons for more advanced students.

 “I studied with Ron for about 2 years and it was really a cornerstone in my journey as a musician.
 His teaching methods are really helpful because he pinpoints what you need to change within a phrase or in your embouchure.
 He also gives little secrets or tips to improve your technique.
 In these 2 years, my tone has improved immensely, I practice more effectively, and most importantly, he has motivated me to play more than ever before.
 Ron was a critical part in my getting into the Manhattan School of Music Precollege Division.
 He is an amazing teacher and I would recommend studying with him to anyone, especially those who want to go far with music.”

--Sophia, 17, student
+Sophia, 17, student